Sunday of Week 2 of Ordinary Time (Year C)

 To understand today’s story we need to be aware that, like much of John’s writing, it is full of symbolic language.
 We would miss much if we were to see here only a ‘miracle’ by which Jesus helps a young bridegroom who finds himself in an embarrassing position on his wedding day.

-Even more significantly, today’s passage begins with the words “on the third day”, that is, on the third day after the previous incident was described but, overall, the seventh day of that creative work.
-[Unfortunately, the words “on the third day” are not included in the Gospel text in our Mass reading.]
-Of course, the phrase “on the third day” is a foretaste of that “third day” on which the crucified Jesus rose to new life, a new life which was to be shared with all of us.
+Even more significantly, today’s passage begins with the words “on the third day”, that is, on the third day after the previous incident was described, but overall, the seventh day of that creative work.
+Of course, the phrase “on the third day” is a foretaste of that ‘third day’ on which the crucified Jesus rose to new life, a new life which was to be shared with all of us.
+So as God rested on the seventh day when his work was complete, in John’s Gospel the seventh day is one of joy and celebration for the life we have received.

 Six water pots

-Through the intervention of Jesus, the water in these jars is transformed into wine and a first-class wine at that (“You have kept the best wine until now.”).
 This wine represents the Christian Testament, the new life, the new Way of Jesus.
 It takes the place of the ritual water of the old Covenant.

-A similar image is presented in the other gospels.
-In the confrontation between the Jewish leaders and Jesus he speaks of the “new wine” which cannot be put into old containers.
-The new wine which he gives needs new wineskins.
+A similar image is presented in the other Gospels.
+In the confrontation between the Jewish leaders and Jesus, he speaks of the “new wine” which cannot be put into old containers.
+The ‘new wine’ which he gives needs new wineskins.
 In other words, the new vision of life that Jesus brings can only be understood by leaving behind traditional ways of thinking and doing.

+And there is an awful lot of wine.
+Each jar, we are told, could hold up to 20 or 30 gallons.
+Altogether 120-180 gallons of wine!
+Even the grandest party thrown by the super rich would hardly provide that much—and this is just a village wedding!
 Again, this is a symbol of the generosity and liberality of God and the fullness of life which he wants us to experience.
 It reminds us of the feeding of vast numbers of people in the desert when so much was left over.
-God wants to give us life, life in abundance.
+God wants to give us life, “life in abundance”.
 There is no need to feel bad about feeling good.
 No one should be enjoying life more than the disciple of Jesus.

 A wedding